farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ## Index Cards Quick Templates

-Like said previously, Index Cards are built using the character sheet building blocks.
+As said previously, Index Cards are built using the character sheet building blocks.

-To help you quickly add index cards during play, Fari as multiple pre mades templates for Fate, Blades in the Dark.
-You can also use the **Card Collection** feature to make your own templates to pull in during a gane.
+To help you quickly add index cards during play, Fari as multiple pre-made templates for Fate, Blades in the Dark.
+You can also use the **Card Collection** feature to make your own templates to pull in during a game.

 ![Quick Templates Buttons](https://gyazo.com/fa537106c33dd715830bb325c28a3eea.png)
 ![Quick Templates](https://gyazo.com/e03c3b97e16b425c2c5ea26cdcacd452.png)

 ## Sorting Index Cards

 Scenes can become pretty messy over time.
-That why Fari offers 3 index card sorting functions
+That's why Fari offers 3 index card sorting functions

 - **None**: Index Cards can be freely re-organized by the GM.
 Using this options lets the GM define how index cards are organized
 - **Group First**: Index Cards can contain sub cards, this sorting function will keep those group cards at the top, followed by cards without sub cards